Fix Blue Screen 0x0000007f (UNEXPECTED_KERNEL_MODE_TRAP)

 The scan runs on next restart and takes 30-60 minutes.
 It checks for bad sectors and file system errors.

-We tested this on a laptop with an aging hard drive.
-CHKDSK found multiple bad sectors.
-After replacing the drive with an SSD, the blue screens stopped.
-According to UGetFix’s stop error guide, hard drive issues cause 5-10% of hardware-related blue screens.
+On a laptop with an aging hard drive, CHKDSK can surface multiple bad sectors.
+Replacing the failing drive with an SSD stops the blue screens.
+UGetFix’s stop error guide also lists hard drive issues as a cause of hardware-related blue screens.

 #Fix 7: Test with Minimal Hardware